Beijing – Xian – Kunming – Lijiang – Xianggelila – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 Optional Tea Farm Visit

-If time permits and for a nominal fee, we can arrange a late afternoon visit to Guilin Tea Science and Research Institute, subject to a minimum of 6 participants.
+If time permits , we can arrange a late afternoon visit to Guilin Tea Science and Research Institute, subject to a minimum of 6 participants.
 Founded in 1956, the state-owned institute has an experimental tea farm covering an area of 42 hectares and boasts 250 species of tea plants.
 The predecessor of the institute was said to be one of the tea suppliers to the imperial court during the Ming Dynasty.
 The farm sits on fertile soil ideal for tea growing.
 During harvesting season, the farm employs 150 workers full time to pick tea leaves.
 Each year the institute produces around 42 tons of organically grown tea of different flavours.

 Day 22/Thu: Guilin (B/L)